henryju/shipit2018-sonarcloud-android/README_TEST.md

 Simply install the application using the link below and authenticate using your normal SonarCloud credentials.

-DO WE NEED THIS SECTION??
+LINK TO DOWNLOAD

 ## Requirements

-Device Features
+* Device Features
-Platform Version
+* Platform Version
-Screen Configuration
+* Screen Configuration

 ## Contributions and license